ElRapt/trianglecode/README.md

 ## Overview

-Triangle Code is an innovative and unique approach to encoding and decoding data within a visually meaningful and aesthetically appealing structure.
+Triangle Code is an experimental approach to encoding and decoding data within a visually meaningful and aesthetically appealing structure.
 It was developed as a project during my Computer Science undergraduate studies.

 > **Disclaimer**: This project is largely conceptual and has certain limitations, particularly regarding the decoding process.
 It is not recommended for production use.